kevoreilly/CAPEv2/docs/book/src/customization/signatures.rst

                 return False

-This requires you to know the structure of the **global container**, which you can observe represented in the JSON report of your analyses.
+If you access the **global container** directly, you must know its structure, which can be observed in the JSON report of your analyses.

 Creating your new signature
 ===========================

-To make you better understand the process of creating a signature, we are going to create a very simple one together and walk through the steps and the available options.
-For this purpose, we're simply going to create a signature that checks whether the malware analyzed opened a mutex named "i_am_a_malware".
+To help you better understand the process of creating a signature, we are going to create a very simple one together and walk through the steps and the available options.
+For this purpose, we're going to create a signature that checks whether the malware analyzed opens a mutex named "i_am_a_malware".

-The first thing to do is import the dependencies, create a skeleton, and define some initial attributes.
-These are the ones you can currently set:
+The first thing to do is to import the dependencies, create a skeleton, and define some initial attributes.
+These are the attributes that you can currently set:

     * ``name``: an identifier for the signature.
     * ``description``: a brief description of what the signature represents.
     * ``severity``: a number identifying the severity of the events matched (generally between 1 and 3).
+    * ``confidence``: a number between 1 and 100 that represents how confident the signature writer is that this signature will not be raised as a false positive.
+    * ``weight``: a number used for calculating the `malscore` of a submission.
+This attribute acts as a multiplier of the product of severity and confidence.
     * ``categories``: a list of categories that describe the type of event being matched (for example "*banker*", "*injection*" or "*anti-vm*").
     * ``families``: a list of malware family names, in case the signature specifically matches a known one.
     * ``authors``: a list of people who authored the signature.
     * ``references``: a list of references (URLs) to give context to the signature.
-    * ``enable``: if set to False the signature will be skipped.
+    * ``enabled``: if set to False the signature will be skipped.
     * ``alert``: if set to True can be used to specify that the signature should be reported (perhaps by a dedicated reporting module).
     * ``minimum``: the minimum required version of CAPE to successfully run this signature.
     * ``maximum``: the maximum required version of CAPE to successfully run this signature.

-In our example, we would create the following skeleton:
+In our example, we will create the following skeleton:

     .. code-block:: python
         :linenos:

         from lib.cuckoo.common.abstracts import Signature

-        class BadBadMalware(Signature): # We initialize the class inheriting Signature. name = "badbadmalware" # We define the name of the signature description = "Creates a mutex known to be associated with Win32.BadBadMalware" # We provide a description severity = 3 # We set the severity to maximum
+        class BadBadMalware(Signature): # We initialize the class by inheriting Signature. name = "badbadmalware" # We define the name of the signature description = "Creates a mutex known to be associated with Win32.BadBadMalware" # We provide a description severity = 3 # We set the severity to maximum